 In this chapter we show how to draw a user-defined SVG graph.
 The graph we wish to display is generated as a result of repeated executions of a model with different parameter settings.
-So we shall first see an example of writing a simple algorithm in the Mosel language involving
+So we shall first see an example of writing a simple algorithm in the Mosel language involving the following tasks:

-- re-definition of constraints,
+- re-definition of constraints

-- repeated re-optimization,
+- repeated re-optimization

-- saving solution information,
+- saving solution information

-- definition of a user graph: drawing points, lines, and texts, and
+- definition of a user graph: drawing points, lines, and texts

-- simple programming tasks (loops and selections).
+- simple programming tasks (loops and selections)

 In addition to the data considered so far (see table in Chapter 2), the investor now also has at hand the estimations of the deviations from the expected return per share (Table 5.1).
-With this additional information, he decides to run the LP model with different limits on the portion of high-risk shares and to represent the results as a graph, plotting the resulting total return against the deviation as a measure of risk.
+This additional information enables him to run the LP model with different limits on the portion of high-risk shares and to represent the results as a graph, plotting the resulting total return against the deviation as a measure of risk.

+Table 5.1: Estimated deviations

 Number Description Deviation

 1 treasury 0.1

 2 hardware 19

 3 theater 28

 4 telecom 22

 5 brewery 4

 6 highways 3.5

 7 cars 5

 8 bank 0.5

 9 software 25

 10 electronics 16